Michael D. Higgins

 They could be found on the Internet, but that isn't enough.

-The media never even bothered explaining to young voters (or even old voters who have forgotten)
+The Irish media never bothered explaining to young voters (or even old voters who have forgotten)

 where Michael D. stood on Arafat and Hamas